Taxes on Selling a House in New York: What are the Taxes to Sell My Home?

 Property Tax Rates In New York

-The state of New York tax rates are used to calculate the value of your house.
+The state of New York property tax rates are used to calculate the value of your house.
 On your property tax bill, you will see a variety of different rates, including rates for your school district, city, special districts, and county.
 There could be additional special charges for tax districts in some places to support projects or services such as parks and libraries.

 Each year, rates are revised based on the total value of the property in a tax district (the tax base) and the portion of income required by the tax authority as per the property tax system.
 Property tax increases in most districts are limited to the lower of 2% or the rate of inflation, thus rates don’t vary significantly from year to year.
 However, that cap can be overcome by a 60% majority of a local government board or district voters.